×

 • A right to receive workers’ comp benefits even if you get paid in cash

-• A right to transport assistance, travel reimbursement, and a translator where necessary
+• A right to transport assistance, travel reimbursement, and a translator, where necessary

 • A right to continue with your medical treatment